scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 The :code:`longitude` and :code:`latitude` arrays both have type :code:`1061 * var * var * float64`; that is, 1061 routes with a variable number of variable-length polylines.

 At this point, we might want to compute the length of each route, and we can use NumPy ufuncs to do that, despite the irregular shape of the :code:`longitude` and :code:`latitude` arrays.
-First, we need to convert degrees into a unit of distance (:code:`82.7` and :code:`111.1` are conversion factors at Chicago's latitude).
+First, we subtract off the mean and convert degrees into a unit of distance (:code:`82.7` and :code:`111.1` are conversion factors at Chicago's latitude).

 .. code-block:: python